Chrissy Teigen apologizes to Courtney Stodden for harassment

-NEW YORK (AP) — Chrissy Teigen, the wife of superstar John Legend, has apologized for harassing a then-teenage Courtney Stodden online years ago.
+NEW YORK (AP) — Chrissy Teigen has apologized for harassing a then-teenage Courtney Stodden online years ago.

 “Not a lot of people are lucky enough to be held accountable for all their past (expletive) in front of the entire world.
 I’m mortified and sad at who I used to be.
 I was an insecure, attention seeking troll,” Teigen tweeted Wednesday in a long thread.